 Top 10 Most Famous Works of Tadao Ando Architects

-1. Tomishima House, Osaka
+1. Tomishima House, Osaka, Japan

 Tomishima House, Osaka was built in 1973.
 However, it was the first project he complete after establishing his architect firm.
-Furthermore, he stated, “I walled in the site along its periphery to create an inner sanctuary undisturbed by the noise of the surroundings.”Mohammad Gharipour in an article entitled, “A Postmodern Experience?
-The Case of Japanese Architecture” expressed, “By designing the Tomishima House in Osaka in 1973, Tadao Ando was introduced to the society of Japanese architects.
+Furthermore, he stated, “I walled in the site along its periphery to create an inner sanctuary undisturbed by the noise of the surroundings”.
+Mohammad Gharipour in an article entitled, “A Postmodern Experience?
+The Case of Japanese Architecture” expressed, “By designing the Tomishima House in Osaka in 1973, Tadao Ando was introduced to the society of Japanese architects”.

 In contrast to the dominant trend, called the ‘new wave’ of Japanese architecture, he attempted to reexamine and modify the formal geometric structural ideas of modernism.
 However, Ando did this by introducing metaphysical concepts and producing fantasy effects in architectural design.
 Furthermore, inspired by the Japanese classical architecture in Osaka and Tokyo, Ando was very concerned about a more balanced, humanistic, and poetic approach to architecture.”

-2. Row House/Azuma House
+2. Row House/Azuma House, Osaka, Japan

-3. Koshino House
+3. Koshino House, Japan

 The courtyard in the middle brings the various elements together and helps with the illumination of the house.
-Furthermore, a design studio extension consisting of fracture circular segments was add as a third element in 1984, stretching back up the hillside.
+Furthermore, a design studio extension consisting of fracture circular segments was added as a third element in 1984, stretching back up the hillside.

-4. Time’s 1 & II
+4. Time’s 1 & II, Kyoto, Japan

 Time’s 1 began in 1984 and Time’s II in 1991.
 They are located in Kyoto, Japan.
-Tadao Ando was hire by the owner to remodel his building.
-Furthermore, Times 1 building is half-submerge in the level of the street, which is almost at the same level with the river.
+Tadao Ando was hired by the owner to remodel his building.
+Furthermore, Times 1 building is half-submerge in the level of the street, which is almost at the same level as the river.
 The building is a small 3-story block, topped with a metal dome.
 The corridors along the side facing the river collect the pedestrian flow of the street.

 Access to the Time’s II is made through a small corridor at the back of the neighboring plot, which is located in the opposite corner.
 Both buildings are interconnected through corridors and bridges.

-5. Church of Light
+5. Church of Light, Osaka, Japan

 Church of Light was built in 1989.
 Tadao is of the view that houses and religious places should not be differentiated.
 However, in a book by Jin Baek entitled Nothingness: Tadao Ando’s Christian Sacred Space, Tadao commenting on his religious architecture is quoted as saying, “We do not need to differentiate one from the other.
-Dwelling in a house is not only a functional issue, but also a spiritual one.
+Dwelling in a house is not only a functional issue but also a spiritual one.
 The house is the locus of mind (kokoro), and the mind is the locus of god.
 Dwelling in a house is a search for the mind (kokoro) as the locus of god, just as one goes to church to search for god.
 An important role of the church is to enhance this sense of the spiritual.
 In a spiritual place, people find peace in their mind (kokoro), as in their homeland.”

 You might also interest with Top 10 Most Famous Works of Bill Bensley Architect

-6. Rokko Housing
+6. Rokko Housing, Kobe, Japan

-7. Japanese Pavilion for Expo 92
+7. Japanese Pavilion for Expo 92, Seville, Spain

-8. Vitra Seminar House
+8. Vitra Seminar House, Weil am Rhein, Germany

 This seminar house on the site of Vitra in Weil am Rhein Germany was built in 1993.
-However, It was built around a yard of cherry trees as Tadao Ando was reluctant to destroy them.
+Additionally, It was built around a yard of cherry trees as Tadao Ando was reluctant to destroy them.
 Furthermore, this house has a very calming atmosphere.

 9. Meditation Space, UNESCO